 In some cases, there is a very strong correlation between venous insufficiency and restless leg symptoms.
 In one study, symptoms of restless leg syndrome are 34.5% more prevalent in patients with superficial venous insufficiency.

 For patients who have this combination of restless legs with venous insufficiency that develop varicose veins, it’s common to experience heaviness, aching, throbbing, and pain on a chronic basis, and only made worse when resting.
 When these patients try to sleep, their legs become restless and they feel a sensation to move.

 These symptoms can be mild and occasional, but for others they can be frequent and debilitating.
 Patients with either venous insufficiency or restless legs syndrome should watch out for:

 - Family history of RLS or varicose veins

 If you are concerned about the role that venous insufficiency may be playing in your restless leg syndrome, schedule a consultation with a vein specialist to learn more.

 Many patients that have both venous insufficiency and restless legs that undergo varicose vein treatment have reported a significant improvement in their restless leg syndrome.

 In one study, nearly 98% of RLS patients experienced a reduction in symptoms immediately after sclerotherapy treatment, with the majority reporting relief from restless leg syndrome 2 years afterward.

 Similarly, patients that were offered endovenous ablation for their restless leg syndrome experienced an improvement in 90% of cases, with one-third reporting that the treatment had completely relieved them of RLS symptoms.

-If you are experiencing restless leg syndrome and would like to be evaluated for venous insufficiency, fill out our Online Vein Screening Form to set up a consulation or call any of our clinics in Northwest Portland , Tigard, Happy Valley or Bend, Oregon.
+If you are experiencing restless leg syndrome and would like to be evaluated for venous insufficiency, fill out our Online Vein Screening Form to set up a consultation or call any of our clinics in Northwest Portland , Tigard, Happy Valley, Hillsboro or Bend, Oregon.